 Selling your home is a big decision and there is a lot that goes into preparing your house for sale.
 From deep cleaning to revamping furniture to fixing broken sinks, there is a lot you need to know.
-A virtual open house is very similar to an in-person open house and the things that go into getting your home ready to sell for an in-person open house translate seamlessly into getting it ready for a virtual tour.
+Virtual home tours are growing in popularity and a virtual open house is very similar to an in-person open house.
+The things that go into getting your home ready to sell for an in-person open house translate seamlessly into getting it ready for a virtual tour.

 Our real estate agents know what potential buyers want to see and we are well equipped and ready to put together a virtual home tour to help prepare your house for sale.
 We offer 3D floor plans, video tours and photography so buyers can tour your home from anywhere in the world.
 Here is our “how to prepare your house for sale checklist” so you can get started preparing your home for sale and getting it ready to show off to prospective buyers who are seeing it for the first time online with one of our virtual home tours.

 They say you can’t take back a first impression and your home’s curb appeal is no exception.
 Buyers haven’t seen the inside of your home in person (or via a virtual tour) yet, so this is one of the first things they’ll notice.
 Keep this in mind when you’re preparing your house for sale and getting it ready for a virtual tour.
 Buyers will want to see all aspects of the home, including the exterior.
 Is the lawn trimmed?
 Do you need to weed the garden?
 It also won’t hurt to plant some fresh flowers.